FRESHWATER SPORT FISHING

 Non-game gross fish are defined as: gizzard shad, threadfin shad, gar (alligator, shortnose, longnose, spotted), eel, bowfin, common carp, asian carp, paddlefish, bullheads (yellow, black, brown), buffalo (smallmouth, bigmouth, and black), spotted sucker, river carpsucker, quillback, highfin carpsucker, blacktail redhorse, freshwater drum, and catfish (channel, blue, flathead).

 Hook and Line:Game fish may be taken by hook and line (one or more hooks, including rod and reel with artificial bait).
 You may actively fish with an unlimited number of poles or rod/reels except on waters where the number of poles or rod/reels is restricted.
 Check the Special Regulations Section for specific restrictions.

 Bow & Arrow, Crossbow, Spear, or Gigare allowed for the harvest of the following non-game fishes: bowfin, buffalo, carp, catfish, freshwater drum, gar, and shad.
 Catfish may not be taken by bow and arrow, crossbow, spear or gig at State Fishing Lakes and State Park Lakes.
 No other species of fish may be harvested with these gears.
-Catfish may be taken with spear or gig from July 16 to April 30.
-No other species of fish may be harvested with these gears.
+Catfish may not be taken with spear or gig from May 1 through July 15.

 Snagging: Snagging is when fish are intentionally hooked in any place other than the mouth.
 Snagging is allowed statewide the entire year for all game fish and non-game gross fish.
 Any size hook may be used when snagging except when fishing in spillways.
 See spillway restrictions.